-with $\bbeta^*,\bgamma^*$ the optimal parameters as returned by the optimization algorithm, and $C^*$ the true, global optimum of the cost function $C$.
-The algorithm has found the global optimum of $C$ if and only if $AR=1$.
-In a noisy implementation of QAOA, the AR that is reached is in principle \emph{noise aware}; noise may cause the optimum of $\tilde C$ to change, and the optimal parameters may adapt to this change by classical heuristic optimization.
+with $\bgamma^*,\bbeta^*$ the optimal parameters as returned by the optimization algorithm, and $C^*$ the true, global optimum of the cost function $C$, which is equal to the ground state energy of $H$ by construction.
+The algorithm has found the global optimum of any $C$ if and only if $AR=1$.
+If, in contrast, the ansatz state is maximally mixed, $\rho(\bgamma,\bbeta)=\id/2^n$, which amounts to randomly guessing measurement outcome bit stings, $AR=0$ by the definition of $\tilde C$ [\eq{cost_function_landscape_mixed}] and the tracelessness of $H$ [\eq{Hamiltonian}].
+In a noisy implementation of QAOA, the AR that is reached is in principle \emph{noise aware}; noise may cause the optimum of $\tilde C$ to change and the optimal parameters may adapt to this change by classical heuristic optimization.

-To assess the resilience of QAOA against correlated errors, in this work we also consider the \emph{noise unaware} AR.
-In classical emulation, where noise rates can be changed at will, QAOA can be run without noise, obtaining the optimal parameters $\bbeta^{*}_0,\bgamma^{*}_0$.
+To assess the resilience of QAOA against correlated errors, in this work we also consider the \emph{noise-unaware} AR.
+In classical simulation, where error probabilities can be changed at will, QAOA can be run without noise, obtaining the optimal parameters $\bgamma^{*}_0,\bbeta^{*}_0$.
 These parameters are thus unaware of the effects of noise on the cost function landscape.
-Putting them into the noisy circuit, we obtain $\tilde C(\bbeta^{*}_0,\bgamma^{*}_0 )$.
-Thus, we define the \emph{noise unaware AR} as
+Putting them into the noisy circuit, we obtain $\tilde C(\bgamma^{*}_0,\bbeta^{*}_0 )$.
+Thus, we define the \emph{noise-unaware AR} as